as224/metabolomics/README.md

 ## LDSC <a name="LDSC-overall"></a>
 The LD Score Regression method, designed to estimate heritability and genetic correlation between different GWAS summary statistics, is implemented as a tool.
 The main repository for it can be found here: [https://github.com/bulik/ldsc](https://github.com/bulik/ldsc).
+There one can also find the necessary packages and versions in order to run ldsc.
+The original paper is linked here [LD Score regression distinguishes confounding from polygenicity in genome-wide association studies](https://doi.org/10.1038/ng.3211).
 In our analysis, we applied their algorithm to 67 GWAS studies.
-The list of their ID's can be found at /input_files/GWAS_ids.tsv.
+The list of their ID's can be found at `input_files/GWAS_ids.tsv`.

 ### Setup Instructions for LDSC <a name="setup-instructions-ldsc"></a>